albondad/chatchat/README.md

 This repository contains the source code for the web application ChatChat, which is my solution for Arrive Logistic's coding problem.

+# How to Run the Project

+`cd packages/website && yarn dev`

 # About the Process

 I started by reading the requirements provided and going to Figma to design a simple layout for the UI to fulfill the requirements.
 Then I broke down the project into a series of small steps that I could slow progress through, where each step would be something like adding a componenent, setting up state management for data, bug fixes, and cleaning up code.
 Once I finished up the MVP, I went ahead and deployed the project on the web for accessibility.